UK Orders Commandos to Board Russian Shadow Fleet Vessels in Crackdown

 What's Next

-Observers will watch for further boardings and potential responses from Russia.
-The effectiveness of these measures in disrupting funding channels remains to be assessed.
+Observers will watch for Russia's response and whether other countries adopt similar measures.
+The effectiveness of these boardings in curbing Russian oil exports remains to be seen.

 Sources